 Hepatica comes from the Greek word hepar, which means liver.
 As the leaves have the shape of a human liver, it was thought that the plant could cure liver ailments.

 Another plant called hounds tongue has leaves shaped like a dog’s tongue.
 These plants were reportedly used as an antidote for dog bites or even curing dogs’ illnesses.

 Flowers are often colorful and are one of their most prominent characteristics.
 Many plant names are named after their color, with species of the same plant being distinguished from each other.

 The Latin scientific names also include colors to identify them.
 Alba is Latin for white, and many white plants use this to identify them.
 Silene alba, the white champion, has white petals.

 Black is also used in scientific names for plants and flowers.
-Nigrum is Latin and melano is Greek for black, with the scientific name of blackcurrant being Ribes nigrum.
-Ebony can be found in scientific plant names as Melanoxylon, and red is either ruber or roseus.
+Nigrum is Latin, and melano is Greek for black, with the scientific name of blackcurrant being Ribes nigrum.
+Ebony can be found in scientific plant names such as Melanoxylon, and red is either ruber or roseus.
 Green is represented by chloro, virdis, or virens.

 Names Of People